An icon of the Church as a boat, including Christ, the Apostles and the Church Fathers (Icon: Deacon Matthew Garrett of www.holy-icons.com)

 Young, Frances, The Making of the Creeds (London: SCM Press, 1991/ 2002).

 (Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
-This essay is based on notes prepared for a lecture on the Readers’ course on Saturday 6 June 2015.
+This essay is based on notes prepared for a lecture at the Reader Day Course Conference on Saturday 11 June 2016.